open/close all folders

 - Punny Name: They look like fennec foxes, and they live in a stone-age (or rock-age) society.

-- You No Take Candle: Their speech patterns consist of this.Meeting stranger.
+- You No Take Candle: Their speech patterns boil down to two-word sentences, which they always utter three at a time.Meeting stranger.
 Being friendly.
 New experience!

 Erchius HorrorThe first boss of the game, encountered in the "Erchius Mining Facility" mission.
 A giant, living crystal found deep beneath the surface of a moon, it's responsible for all the pink alien horrors found throughout the level.